-The conduct codes apply to all students on school premises; to all phases of school operations, including but not limited to curricular and extracurricular activities, while being transported on a school bus or authorized transportation and at any school sponsored activity; and to any other circumstance such that the conduct in question has an effect of disrupting school operations or otherwise depriving any student of educational interests or opportunities, such as, After School Detention, Alternative Learning Center, etc. Furthermore, students may be disciplined for misconduct that occurs off of property owned or controlled by the school but that is connected to activities or incidents that have occurred on property owned or controlled by that school and for misconduct regardless of where it occurs that is directed at a school official or employee, or the property of such official or employee.
+The conduct codes apply to all students on school premises; to all phases of school operations, including but not limited to curricular and extracurricular activities, transportation on a school bus or authorized vehicle and at any school sponsored activity; and to any other circumstance such that the conduct in question has an effect of disrupting school operations or otherwise depriving any student of educational interests or opportunities, such as an Alternative Learning Center, etc. Furthermore, students may be disciplined for misconduct that occurs off of property owned or controlled by the school but that is connected to activities or incidents that have occurred on property owned or controlled by that school and for misconduct regardless of where it occurs that is directed at a school official or employee, or the property of such official or employee.